 ‘Quality Assessment of Sport Technologies’ Special Interest Group

-NEW: White paper
+White paper & Peer-reviewed paper

-This white paper introduces a standardized, evidence-based framework which can be adopted by sports technology stakeholders to assess the value, usability, and quality of technology.
+The papers introduce a standardized, evidence-based framework which can be adopted by sports technology stakeholders to assess the value, usability, and quality of technology.

 Developed in collaboration with 48 experts across the sports industry by means of a Delphi study design, the Sports Technology Quality Framework consists of 25 measurable features grouped under five quality “pillars”: